juliocamarero/liferay-docs/develop/new-articles/recycle-bin/01-moving-entries-to-the-recycle-bin.markdown

 ## Step 2: Implement a Trash Handler for Each Trash-Enabled Entity [](id=step-2-implement-a-trash-handler-for-each-trash-enabled-entity)

-As with many other Liferay frameworks--such as the workflow, assets, and indexing frameworks--you must implement a handler class for Recycle Bin.
-A Recycle Bin handler class manages moving entries to the Recycle Bin, viewing them in the Recycle Bin, restoring them, and permanently deleting them.
+As with many other Liferay frameworks--such as the workflow, assets, and indexing frameworks--you must implement a handler Component for Recycle Bin.
+A Recycle Bin handler Component class manages moving entries to the Recycle Bin, viewing them in the Recycle Bin, restoring them, and permanently deleting them.
 You must implement the [`TrashHandler`](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/kernel/trash/TrashHandler.html) interface for each trash-enabled entity.
 As a convenience, Liferay provides the